‘United States of Al’ puts war buddies on sitcom footing

 LOS ANGELES (AP) — The makers of “United States of Al” are keenly aware they’re treading on sensitive ground with the new CBS series about two survivors of war.

-Riley is a combat veteran back from the Mideast, camped in his dad’s garage and facing PTSD and a tattered marriage.
+Riley is a combat veteran back from the Mideast, camped in his dad’s garage and facing post-traumatic stress disorder and a tattered marriage.
 He can savor a recent win: helping bring Awalmir, aka Al, an Afghanistan translator and friend, to live with him in America — a land of promise as well as extreme culture shock for the Muslim newcomer.

 Now consider this: “United States of Al” is a sitcom.
 It arrives Thursday (8:30 p.m.
 EDT), embraced by advocates for Afghan and Iraqi interpreters who aided U.S. troops.
 It has baggage as well, dinged by observers who take exception to a South African-born actor of Indian descent who isn’t Muslim playing Al.